aml-org/aml-spec/dialects.md

     *This will NOT result in any warnings/violations in the dialect definition.*

-## Linking styles
+## Reference styles

-AML processors must support three different styles of links across the modular document instances for a dialect:
+AML processors must support three different styles of references across the modular document instances for a dialect:

-### Include links
+### Include references

-Include links marked by the linking directive introduced by the strings `!include` or `$include` can be used to link to the encoded node of a fragment
+Include references marked by the referencing directive introduced by the strings `!include` or `$include` can be used to reference to the encoded node of a fragment

 ### Library aliases

 Nodes collected in a reusable library document can be referenced in a target document using a library alias using the `use` keyword to introduce the library alias and then a `{alias}.{declaration}` notation for the actual node reference

-### Hash reference links
+### Hash references

-Hash reference links, introduced by the `$ref` linking directive whose value must be the ID/URI of the referenced element, for example within a library.
+Hash references, introduced by the `$ref` referencing directive whose value must be the ID/URI of the referenced element, for example within a library.

-### Dialect links
+### Dialect references

-Dialect links, introduced by the `$dialect` linking directive can be used to provide information about the dialect for a full document, for example, when using JSON syntax for a dialect instance document or for the node mapping in a dynamic node.
+Dialect references, introduced by the `$dialect` referencing directive can be used to provide information about the dialect for a full document, for example, when using JSON syntax for a dialect instance document or for the node mapping in a dynamic node.

 ## References